dhhepting/dhhepting.github.io/teaching/CS-428+828/assignments/i/01-empathize.md

 This is an INDIVIDUAL assignment.

 You have been given instructor access to a [course on URcourses]( https://urcourses.uregina.ca/course/view.php?id=2168).
-You are asked to complete a task as a means to experiencing the interface as an instructor, and then reflect on your experience with interface.
+You are asked to complete a task as a means to experience the URcourses interface as an instructor, and then reflect on your experience with interface.
 You are asked to do 3 things in this assignment:

 1. Perform a task within URcourses:
   * claim 1 topic by changing the label to your own name (there are enough blank topics for everyone - so be nice and don't claim someone else's topic!)